matan1905/unofficial-lang-jam/README.md

 Your project repo should contain the language source To make everyone's life easier please include the following in your readme:
 * Full instructions on how to start writing in your language
-	* Build instructions - all tools must be included in a default linux installation or at most 3 steps (use Dockerfile for complex builds)
+	* Build instructions - make it short and reasonable, use Dockerfile for complex builds
 	* documentation
 * Sample files written in your language (and what they do if it's a cryptic language)
 * Explanation of how it relates to the theme